 Your child's treatment team will explain the different options to you.
-You may want to take notes.
+You will want to take notes.
 Be sure to ask questions if you don't understand something.

 Having a child with cancer can make you feel very alone.
 In a cancer support group, you can find people who are going through the same things you are.
 They can help you cope with your feelings.
 They can also help you find help or solutions for problems.
 Ask your health care team or staff at the cancer center to help you find a support group.

 Cancer can come back at any time.
-But with AML, it is very unlikely to come back after being gone for 5 years.
+But for most children, AML doesn't come back after being gone for 5 years.
 However, there is a wide range in outcomes for different subtypes of AML, and the disease might return.

 When to Contact a Medical Professional

-Call for an appointment with your provider right away if your child develops any symptoms of AML.
+Contact your provider for an appointment right away if your child develops these symptoms:

 Many childhood cancers can't be prevented.
 Most children who develop leukemia have no risk factors.